-During 2014/15, 31PCNs were the subject of an appeal to the independent Parking Adjudicator - an appeal rate of 0.23%.
+During 2017/18, 19 PCNs were the subject of an appeal to the independent Parking Adjudicator - an appeal rate of 0.1%.
 (It will be appreciated that due to the inevitable time lag between the issuing of a PCN and the right to appeal, a number of these appeals will relate to PCNs issued in previous years).

 The Traffic Penalty Tribunal issues an Annual Report in which the performance of all local authorities in England and Wales is benchmarked.
-The following table compares North Herts Council's performance at appeal in 2014/15 to the national average.
-The appeal figures for the benchmarked councils on the previous page are also included.
+The following table compares North Hertfordshire District Council's performance at appeal in 20/17/18 to benchmarked councils.

-Appeals 2014/15 No. of appeals Rate of appeal per PCN issued Not contested by council Allowed by Adjudicator (in favour of appellant).
-Inc. not contested Refused by Adjudicator (in favour of Council) Inc Out of time and withdrawn by appellant Awaiting decision
+Appeals 2017/18 No. of appeals Rate of appeal per PCN issued Appeals not contested by council Appeals allowed by Adjudicator (in favour of appellant).
+Appeals refused by Adjudicator (in favour of Council) Appeals awaiting decision

-National Picture % % % % %
+% % % %

-Cambridge % % % % %
+Cambridgeshire

-North Herts 31 0.23% 42% 71% 39% 0%
+North Hertfordshire 19 0.13 36.8 31.6 31.6 0

-Dacorum % % % % %
+Dacorum

-Welwyn Hatfield % % % % %
+Welwyn Hatfield

-East Herts % % % % %
+East Herts

-Watford % % % % %
+Watford

-Stevenage % % % % %
+Stevenage

 N.B.
-Figures relate to appeal activity for 2014/15 not to the year of issue of the PCN.
-We are still waiting for the Traffic Penalty Tribunal to release the figures for other authorities and this table will be updated when the figures are released.
+Figures relate to appeal activity for 2017/18 not to the year of issue of the PCN.
+(Note: Benchmark Information in the above table to be completed once statistics have been released from the Traffic Penalty Tribunal)

 As well as being an essential judicial "safety valve" for the CPE process, individual appeal decisions and of course the Adjudicators' Annual Report contain findings, information and advice which can be of great assistance to local authorities in their operation of their on-street and back office enforcement regime.
-North Herts Council will continue to use these important sources of external comment and information to develop its enforcement practices.
+North Hertfordshire Council will continue to use these important sources of external comment and information to develop its enforcement practices.